typegoose/mongodb-memory-server/README.md

 - having an `/etc/os-release` file that is compliant to the [OS-Release Spec](https://www.freedesktop.org/software/systemd/man/os-release.html)
 - having an `/etc/*-release` file that is compliant to the [OS-Release Spec](https://www.freedesktop.org/software/systemd/man/os-release.html) (and does not include `lsb`)
 - manually specify which version & system should be used

-#### Known Incompatibilities

-- [ArchLinux](https://github.com/nodkz/mongodb-memory-server/issues/302) & [Alpine](https://github.com/nodkz/mongodb-memory-server/issues/347) do not have an official mongodb build
-- ArchLinux(Docker) does not have an `/etc/os-release` file by default

 ### mongodb-memory-server